-The occupation and associated violence continue to have a profound impact on the mental health of Palestinians.
-Our teams offered psychological support in Hebron, Nablus, and Qalqilya, adapting activities to respond to needs related to COVID-19, with remote counselling by phone temporarily replacing in-person support sessions.
+In the West Bank, occupation, violence, unemployment and poverty continue to have a profound impact on the mental health of Palestinians.
+Our teams offer psychological support in Hebron, Nablus, and Qalqilya.

 In late 2020, we began providing healthcare services in H2 area, in Hebron city, where Palestinian residents’ movements are subject to restrictions that severely impede their access to healthcare.
 We also started running mobile clinics to address the health needs of communities in Masafer Yatta, who are facing home demolitions and an increased risk of forcible transfer.

 Data and information from the International Activity Report 2021.

 In May, Doctors Without Borders teams responded to outbreaks of violence in Jerusalem by supporting the Palestinian Red Crescent Society to assess and stabilise hundreds of people injured by the Israeli police.
 We also donated essential medical supplies to Al-Makkased hospital, the main trauma facility receiving victims of the violence.

 Between 10 and 21 May, an Israeli military campaign in Gaza killed more than 250 people and injured close to 2,000 others, while rockets fired from the Strip killed 13 people and injured 700 in Israel.
 Our teams in Gaza scaled up activities in Al-Awda hospital in response to the high number of casualties.
 During these 10 days, we carried out over 100 surgical interventions on patients injured in the offensive.

 As the number of patients with conflict-related injuries increased, we supported the health authorities by providing additional staff and medical supplies and improving triage in the emergency rooms in some of the main hospitals.